abbhinavsriram/CAP5771-abbhinav.sriram/README.md

 * dev_data_exploration.ipynb is the code used to do basic data exploration of these articles (post times, key words used, word count)

 News Articles code files:
+* get_news_articles.py is the code used to get news articles from the infini-news-corpus dataset, combine all the news data into a SQL table, and view the frequency of articles per month

+* combine_sqlite_dbs.py is the code used to combine the two SQLite databases into one.
+This was only needed during development. the current db.sqlite file should already include all the necessary data